jquery/contribute.jquery.org/pages/style-guide/js.md

 ## Assignments

-Assignments should always have a semicolon after them.

-Semicolons should always be followed by a newline.

-Assignments in a declaration should always be on their own line.
-Declarations that don't have an assignment should be listed together at the start of the declaration.
+Assignments in a declaration must be on their own line.
+Declarations that don't have an assignment must be listed together at the start of the declaration.
 For example:

 ```js
 // Bad